intel/llvm/sycl/doc/PreprocessorMacros.md

 This behavior is not following the SYCL spec since `constant_ptr` conversions to the underlying pointer types return pointers without any additional qualifiers so it's disabled by default.

+### SYCL2020_DISABLE_DEPRECATION_WARNINGS

+Disables warning coming from usage of SYCL 1.2.1 APIs, that are deprecated in SYCL 2020.

+### SYCL_DISABLE_DEPRECATION_WARNINGS

+Disables all deprecation warnings in SYCL runtime headers, including deprecation of OpenCL interop APIs.